guereslib/ten-reproducible-research-things/content/02-cloud.md

 {% include figure.html img="2022-11-29_14-20-30.jpg" alt="Image representing cloud data storage" caption="Well-chosen storage solutions simplify version control and collaboration" width="75%" %}

+Is your data backed up? {% include icon.html icon='cloud-check-fill' %}

 Cloud storage provides a convenient way to store, back up and retrieve data.
 Well chosen storage solutions will simplify version control and collaboration with others.
 Cloud storage protects research data against computer failure, hard drive corruption and accidental deletion by making research data restoreable.

 Choosing the right storage solution will be determined by a number of factors.
 Some things to consider include: